akveo/ngx-admin/docs/contents/articles/002-installation-guidelines/index.md

 ## Running local copy

 To run a local copy in development mode, execute:

 ```bash
 npm start
 ```

 Go to http://0.0.0.0:3000 or http://localhost:3000 in your browser.

 To run the local copy in production mode and build the sources, execute:

 ```bash
 npm run prebuild:prod && npm run build:prod && npm run server:prod
 ```

-This will clear up your dist folder (where release files are located), generate release build and start built-in server.
+This will clear up your dist folder (where release files are located), generate a release build and start the built-in server.
-Now you can copy the sources from a `dist` folder and use it with any backend framework or simply put it under some web server.
+Now you can copy the sources from the `dist` folder and use it with any backend framework or simply put it under a web server.

-For addition information about build, please check out [Angular2 Webpack Starter documentation](https://github.com/AngularClass/angular2-webpack-starter)
+For addition information about creating a build, please check out [Angular2 Webpack Starter documentation](https://github.com/AngularClass/angular2-webpack-starter)